pconde705/wellspring/README.md

 ## Introduction

-In [WellSpring](https://wellspring-pconde705.herokuapp.com) users can sign up for an account, which allows them to create and back any project of their choice.
-To back a project they can either type in an amount of their choice or they can choose a fixed amount pledge that comes with a reward that the project creator has specified.
+In [WellSpring](https://wellspring-pconde705.herokuapp.com) users can sign up for an account, fill out their profile based on a number of questions in order to gage personality and preference.

 Features: